North Carolina landscaping professional designing a residential yard with proper licensing

 • $5,000 for medical payment coverage

-This may sound like extra paperwork, but it gives your clients confidence that you’re a trustworthy professional and protects your business from huge out-of-pocket costs.
+This may sound like extra paperwork, but it gives your clients confidence that you’re a trustworthy professional and protects your North Carolina landscaping business from huge out-of-pocket costs.

 c.
 Business Registration

 Finally, every landscaping company in North Carolina must be registered as a business.
-You’ll need to file your paperwork with the North Carolina Secretary of State to get started.
+You’ll need to file your paperwork with the North Carolina Secretary of State to get started with lawn care Wilmington NC.

 Register your business officially at North Carolina Secretary of State Business Registration